koustreak/Sondesh/README.md

 so i've decided to name this project after him.

 This project is all about a parser and comparator .
-Question is what is parse ?
+Question is what it is parsing ?
 - It parse SQL statements , but only DDL statements
 - It supports many sql dialects , example oracle , postgresql , sparksql , hive ..
 - There is a cli app ( cli_app.py ), it compares two DDL statements and show you the differences in terminal